 What is the K-12 School Service Provider Pledge to Safeguard Student Privacy 2020?

-The K-12 School Service Provider Pledge to Safeguard Student Privacy 2020 (“Student Privacy Pledge”) is a voluntary and legally enforceable pledge by K-12 service providers to carry out responsible stewardship and appropriate use of student PII.
+The K-12 School Service Provider Pledge to Safeguard Student Privacy 2020 (“Student Privacy Pledge”) is a voluntary and legally enforceable pledge by K-12 service providers to carry out responsible stewardship and appropriate use of student PII (i.e., PII collected through our partnerships with schools).
 By taking the pledge, service providers agree both to support the effective use of student PII, both to support the effective use of student PII and to safeguard student privacy and information security.
 The Federal Trade Commission or state Attorneys General have legal authority to ensure signatories to the pledge maintain their commitments.
 Character Lab is a signatory of the Student Privacy Pledge, and we commit to comply with all of the requirements of the Student Privacy Pledge.
 For more information, please visit https://studentprivacypledge.org/.

-How does Character Lab protect the privacy of student PII disclosed to researchers?
+How does Character Lab protect the privacy of PII disclosed to researchers?

 This is how it works.
-Information collected from students through Research Network is stored by Character Lab, and may include student PII.
-As a default rule, Research Network anonymizes the student PII before providing it to researchers, so that researchers cannot identify individual students with reasonable certainty when conducting their research.
+Information collected from research participants through Research Network is stored by Character Lab, and may include PII.
+As a default rule for research authorized by schools, Research Network anonymizes PII before providing it to researchers, so that researchers cannot identify individual participants with reasonable certainty when conducting their research.

-In some limited circumstances, and only when authorized by the school, Character Lab will disclose student PII to a researcher.
-Additionally, it is possible that some students may volunteer student PII in a free-form response that is provided to a researcher.
-Whenever a researcher receives student PII, the researcher is required to use the information only in support of the study and consistent with our policies.
+It is possible that some research participants may volunteer PII in a free-form response that is provided to a researcher, or that some schools or parents will authorize research involving the collection of PII, for example during participation in a video interview.
+If a researcher receives PII, the researcher is required to use the information only in support of the study and consistent with our policies.

 Can schools use Research Network in compliance with FERPA?

 Yes.
 Research Network enables schools to comply with the federal Family Educational Rights and Privacy Act (“FERPA”).